 Funds from group or individual annuities issued by the Company may be invested in segregated portfolios at the option of the policyholders.
 The underlying assets are registered in the name of the Company and the segregated funds policyholders have no direct access to the specific assets.
 The policyholders bear the risks and rewards of the funds' investment performance.
 The Company derives fee income from the management of its segregated funds.
-These revenues are accounted for in the Income Statement as Insurance revenue for annuities classified as insurance contracts and as Other revenues for annuities classified as investment contracts.
+These revenues are accounted for in the Income Statement as Insurance revenue for annuities classified as investment contracts.
 Investment income and changes in fair value of the segregated funds net assets are presented in Investment income (expenses) from segregated funds net assets.
 The risks and rewards of the funds' investment performance are presented in the Income Statement as Finance income (expenses) related to segregated funds liabilities.